-Many New York City Medicaid clients are enrolling in Medicaid Managed Care plans (also known as a Prepaid Capitation Plans), which include transportation as a covered benefit.
-Therefore, transportation of Managed Care enrollees must be ordered through the Managed Care Plan.
+Many New York City Medicaid beneficiaries are enrolled in Medicaid Managed Care plans (also known as a Prepaid Capitation Plans), which include non-emergency transportation as a covered benefit.
+Therefore, transportation of Managed Care beneficiaries must be ordered through the Managed Care Plan.

-Questions should be referred to the Managed Care Plan.
+Questions should be referred to the beneficiary's Managed Care Plan.
 Information regarding Managed Care plans, including contact information, can be found in the Information for All Providers Third Party Information Manual online at: